 Zahednasab, H., Mesbah-Namin, S. A., & Balood, M. (2015).
 Coenzyme Q10 supplementation and multiple sclerosis.
 Nutritional Neuroscience, 18(4), 192. doi:10.1179/1476830514Y.0000000126

-Disclaimer: The information presented in this review article is not intended as medical advice and should not be construed as such.Please click here for additional information about the health benefits of Coenzyme Q10 supplementation.
+Disclaimer: The information presented in this review article is not intended as medical advice and should not be construed as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.